impress-org/givewp/readme.txt

 = 1.3 =
 * New: Floating labels functionality!
 Enable floating labels to provide a cleaner donation interface for your users.
 Thanks @pryley - https://github.com/WordImpress/Give/pull/231
 * New: Goal shortcode added to Core so you can now show various donation form goals separately from donation forms - https://github.com/WordImpress/Give/issues/184
-* New: Advanced global setting to disable single give forms sidebars added - https://github.com/WordImpress/Give/issues/192
+* New: Global setting to disable single give forms sidebars added - https://github.com/WordImpress/Give/issues/192
 * New: 'give_forms_single_summary_classes' filter added for customizing form wrapper classes
 * New: Advanced global setting added for load scripts in the footer - https://github.com/WordImpress/Give/issues/209
 * New: Admin - Refresh Reports button added to ensure user can clear transients used to store reporting data - https://github.com/WordImpress/Give/issues/210 and https://github.com/WordImpress/Give/issues/85